Fork me on GitHub

 <closureOutputWrapper>

 If not an empty or blank string, interpolate output into this string at the place denoted by the marker token %output%.
-Use marker token %output|jsstring% to do js string escaping on the output.
+Use marker token %output|jsstring% to perform JavaScript string escaping on the output.

 When using this options with a source map, the map is adjusted appropriately to match the code.